Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Introduction

 However, currently, VQE and VQAs have scaling problems \cite{Anschuetz2022}.
 Typical issues concern ansatz expressibility and trainability, which refers to the degree of information that a quantum circuit has to reproduce an energy state of the system and the easiness of fitting the parameters to find the global minimum, respectively \cite{PhysRevLett.128.080506,PRXQuantum.3.010313}.
 Both concepts are directly related to problems in the optimization landscape where VQAs can present many local minima and barren plateaus \cite{PRXQuantum.3.010313,Romero_2019,PhysRevLett.127.120502, Anschuetz2022,McClean2018}.
 These problems worsen with the number of qubits since the Hilbert space grows exponentially \cite{Anschuetz2022,McClean2018}.
 Local minima inherently arise from minimizing a complex function.
 Barren plateaus are flat areas in the cost function landscape of VQAs where gradients vanish exponentially with the problem size \cite{McClean2018}.
-These areas can arise from different sources, such as random parameterized quantum circuits, noisy environments, deep circuits, and large entanglement \cite{Cerezo_barren,Arrasmith2021effectofbarren}.
+These areas can arise from different sources, such as random parameterized quantum circuits, noisy environments, and a high degree of entanglement \cite{Cerezo_barren,Arrasmith2021effectofbarren}.
 Vanishing gradients and local minima are severe problems towards scaling VQAs.
-These cause unsuccessful optimization attempts but also lead to a significant increase in the number of measurements needed to estimate tiny gradients \cite{McClean2018, Romero_2019}.
-Thus, VQE circuit construction requires an smart and educated ansatz selection taking, for example, some knowledge from your Hamiltonian to reduce the number of parameters to optimize without losing expressibility \cite{Fedorov2022,PhysRevResearch.2.043246}.
-Additionally, we need to deploy a suitable optimization method that maximizes the probability of avoiding traps in the optimization landscape and the consequences of dealing with tiny gradients.
+These cause unsuccessful optimizations as well as a significant increase in the number of measurements needed to estimate tiny gradients \cite{McClean2018, Romero_2019}.
+Thus, VQE circuit construction requires a smart and educated ansatz selection taking, for example, some knowledge from your Hamiltonian to reduce the number of parameters to optimize without losing expressibility \cite{Fedorov2022,PhysRevResearch.2.043246}.
+Additionally, it is important to deploy a suitable optimization method that maximizes the probability of avoiding traps in the optimization landscape and the consequences of dealing with tiny gradients.